deniahc566/CustomerComplaintsReport/README.md

 # CustomerComplaintsReport
 ## About the dataset
 [The original dataset](/Insurance - Complain Administration.xlsx)
-Containts the complaints historical data from a large insurance company undergoing their internal audit process.
+Contains the complaints historical data from a large insurance company undergoing their internal audit process.
 ## Objectives
 Analyze the complaints historical data, key objectives includes:
 - The most recent 2 years of data is what most stakeholders are interested in.